dslachar/ncaa_prediction/README.md

 # Can we predict performance in the NCAA men's basketball tournament based on team statistics?

-It's March! and sports fans across the USA are filling in brackets.
+It's March! and college basketball fans across the USA are filling in their brackets.
 The NCAA Men's Basketball Tournament, also know as March Madness is an annual 64 team single-elimination tournament held to determine a national champion.
-Can a linear model help fans fill in their brackets?
+Can a linear model help fans predict the winners?

 ## Table of Contents
 1. [Dataset](#dataset)